hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 The `source_image_reference` block supports the following:

-* `publisher` - (Optional) Specifies the publisher of the image used to create the virtual machines.
+* `publisher` - (Required) Specifies the publisher of the image used to create the virtual machines.

-* `offer` - (Optional) Specifies the offer of the image used to create the virtual machines.
+* `offer` - (Required) Specifies the offer of the image used to create the virtual machines.

-* `sku` - (Optional) Specifies the SKU of the image used to create the virtual machines.
+* `sku` - (Required) Specifies the SKU of the image used to create the virtual machines.

-* `version` - (Optional) Specifies the version of the image used to create the virtual machines.
+* `version` - (Required) Specifies the version of the image used to create the virtual machines.

 ---